Who Was Wyatt Earp?

 A restless nature shaped Nicholas Earp, a hard-edged father and a drinker, who moved his family frequently in the unsettled American West in hopes of striking it rich.

 The Civil War broke out when Earp was 13.
-Desperate to leave the family farm in Illinois and find adventure, Earp tried several times to join his two older brothers, Virgil and James, in the Union army.
+Desperate to leave the family farm in Iowa and find adventure, Earp tried several times to join his two older brothers, Virgil and James, in the Union army.
 But each time, the runaway Earp was caught before he ever reached the battlefield, and was returned home.

 At the age of 17, Earp finally left his family, now living in California, for a new life along the frontier.
 He worked hauling freight, and then later was hired to grade track for the Union Pacific Railroad.
 In his downtime, he learned to box and became an adept gambler.